CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ---
 title: "Defeating Epsilon Loader V0.34 Vol. 2: JNI Protection"
 date: 2022-03-19
-tags: [reverse-engineering, jvm, jni]
+tags: [reverse-engineering, jvm, jni, deobfuscation]
-authors: [UnfortuneCookie, Trdyun, Xiguajerry]
+authors: [BotDebug, Trdyun, Xiguajerry]
 img_path: /assets/eloader034-p2/
 ---

-## Intro

-In the last article we deobfuscated the Indys and reveal the "real invocation", in this post we will focus on analyzing both the related bytecode and the DLL to reveal the truth.

 ## Disclaimer

 The following pseudocode snippets are **heavily** beautified.
 You may not be able to instantly recognize some of these parts; lots of junk code and algorithms are unrolled.
 But that doesn’t really matter, as when you finish reading about this kind of protection, you will have a field day breaking it (=

+## Intro

+In the last article we deobfuscated the Indys and reveal the "real invocation", in this post we will focus on analyzing both the related bytecode and the DLL to reveal the truth.

 ## Basic Information About The DLL